johnbhurst/jekyll-now/_posts/2018-05-11-Oracle12c-VARRAY-inline-function.md

 But this data structure cannot be acceed using SQL - we need to use PL/SQL.
 We have written a PL/SQL package for a bunch of standard functions.

+# Using an inline function to manipulate VARRAYs in SELECT

 But what about ad-hoc queries and data fixes?

 Until 12c these would have required writing new (possibly temporary) package functions.